jaydeepkasture/ScreenController/README.md

 10. There is a boolen variable inside ScreenSlideAnimation class called allowAnimation if there is a need to avoid animation on some classes.
 Please set it false from inspector.

+Why you should use this method?
+1. Simple and easy implementation.
+2. Can able to goto any screen without worrying about any unableling and disabling gameobject.
+3. Easy to scale without breaking exiting code.
+4. Can traverse to previous screens with back function.
+5. Ever screen will get informed when any screen is enable or disable.

 https://youtube.com/shorts/JQBn3HIYiwY